-In countries where no gas production takes place but only emissions from the distribution of natural gas are occurring, the emission factors in the Tier 1 approach (Table 3-2) are not applicable.
-In this case, specific guidance and emission factors for distribution of natural gas are available from the Tier 3 section in this chapter.
-This only applies to natural gas, since for oil there is a separate chapter (1.B.2.a.v) on emissions resulting from the distribution of oil products.

 Emissions from methane and CO2 are not included in the Guidebook.
-Guidance on reporting these greenhouse gas emissions can be found in the Intergovernmental Panel on Climate Change (IPCC) Guidelines (IPCC 2006).
+Guidance on reporting these greenhouse gas emissions can be found in the Intergovernmental Panel on Climate Change (IPCC) Guidelines (IPCC 2006) and the IPCC Refinement 2019.

 Activity data

 The Tier 1 methodology requires the amount of gas or oil produced.
 These data are available from national statistical offices in each country and from various international sources such as the Organisation for Economic Co-operation and Development (OECD).